Auryn: Career

 When the band was formed in 2009, they first gained attention through their online postings on YouTube including covers for Rihanna's "Umbrella" and Los Secretos' "Déjame".
 That was followed by an appearance on Destino Eurovisión 2011 (see above) where they finished in the Final 3, but failed to qualify for Eurovision 2011.

 Based on the popularity they achieved, the band released their first single "Breathe in the Light" later in 2011 as well as their debut album Endless Road 7058 in 2012 both reaching the top 10 of the singles and album chart respectively.
 It won the "Best New Album" award at Televisión Española (TVE).
 Also spawning three top 10 singles, their follow-up album is Anti-Heroes was released in 2013 and went straight to number one on the album chart and has been certified platinum.
 Their third album "Circus Avenue" was preceded by the group's first number one single "Puppeteer" and reached number one on the album chart where it stayed for 5 consecutive weeks.
 The group released their fourth album "Ghost Town" in December 2015, seven months before going on hiatus.

 Origin of the name

 The band's name refers to the fictional talisman AURYN from Michael Ende book The Neverending Story, being two mythological serpents, symmetrical, that bite at each other's tails.
 The charm of royal protection, when worn by a human, gives the wearer the power to fulfill all his wishes.
 Since the original word AURYN always appears in the book in all capitals, the band insists on naming its album titles in all capitals as well.

 Solo projects

 As the band went into hiatus in 2016, various members of the band launched solo projects.
 Blas Cantó signed to Warner Music Spain and released his debut solo single "In Your Bed".
-They officially announced the breakup on 28 July 2016.
+They officially announced the breakup of the band on 28 July 2016.